This position is located in DHS/USCG, National Maritime Center, Mariner Training and Assessment Division, Martinsburg, WV.Learn more about this agency

 To preview questions please click here.

-4. If qualifying based on education, submit a legible copy of your unofficial college transcript from an accredited college/university.
-The transcript must reflect the college/university name and/or logo.
+3. If you are qualifying based on education, submit a legible copy of your unofficial college transcript from an accredited college/university.
+The transcript copy must reflect the college/university name and/or logo.
 Applicants are highly encouraged to proactively order a copy of their official transcripts to be delivered to their home address so transcripts will be readily available if selected.
-If selected, official transcripts are required prior to establishing your start date.
-Foreign education completed in foreign colleges or universities may be used to meet education requirements if you can show that it is comparable to education received in U.S. accredited institutions.
-Provide proof with your application.
-Please see click here.
+If selected, you will be required to provide official transcripts prior to establishing your start date.
+Foreign education completed in foreign colleges or universities may be used to meet federal qualification requirements if you can show that your foreign education is comparable to education received in accredited institutions in the U.S. It is your responsibility to provide such evidence with your application.
+See Recognition of Foreign Qualifications click here.

-5. If claiming special priority selection rights under the Interagency Career Transition Assistance Program (ICTAP), submit a copy of your agency notice, most recent performance rating and most recent SF-50, noting your current position, grade level and duty location.
+4. If you are claiming special priority selection rights under the Interagency Career Transition Assistance Program (ICTAP), you must submit a copy of your agency notice, most recent performance rating and most recent SF-50, Notification of Personnel Action, noting your current position, grade level and duty location.
 If you have never worked for the federal government, you are not ICTAP eligible.
 To be considered eligible, you must be placed in the well-qualified category for this position.
 Please see ICTAP eligibility.

-6. If you are claiming veterans’ preference, submit the following documents.
+5. If you are claiming veterans’ preference, please submit the following documents.
 Please see Feds Hire Vets for detail.

 a.
 Veterans claiming 5 point veterans' preference must submit legible Member 4 Copy DD214(s) indicating Character of Service.
-5-point preference will not be granted if appropriate documentation is not submitted.
+5-point preference will not be granted if appropriate documentation is not submitted with your application.

 b.
 30% Disabled Veterans must submit their Member Copy 4 DD-214(s), which includes Character of Service, and VA Disability Letter with percentage of disability OR documentation of disability determination from a branch of the Armed Forces which reflects a compensable service-connected disability of 30% or more.

 c.
-Other 10 point Preference Eligibles must submit applicable Member Copy 4 DD-214(s), which includes Character of Service, and provide documentation of 10 point preference described on the back of the SF-15.
+Other 10 point Preference Eligibles must submit applicable Member Copy 4 DD-214(s), which includes Character of Service, and provide documentation of your other 10 point preference.
+If claiming 10 point preference, you must provide required documentation described on the back of the SF-15 which proves that you are entitled to such preference.
 10-point preference will not be granted if appropriate documentation is not submitted with your application.

 d.
-If you are a current active duty military member who does not have a DD214 and is claiming preference under the Veterans Opportunity to Work (VOW) Act, submit certification from the Armed Forces indicating that you will be discharged or released under honorable conditions from active duty within 120 days from the date on the certification.
-Certifications must be on letterhead from the appropriate military branch and include: military dates of service and expected discharge or release date, character of service, military rank, type of discharge and date when terminal leave will begin.
+If you are a current active duty military member who does not have a DD214 and is claiming preference under the Veterans Opportunity to Work (VOW) Act, you must submit certification from the Armed Forces indicating that you will be discharged or released under honorable conditions from active duty within 120 days from the date on the certification.
+Certifications must be on letterhead from the appropriate military branch and include the following information: military dates of service and expected discharge or release date, character of service, military rank, type of discharge and date when terminal leave will begin.
 Certifications must be signed by, or by direction of military members’ military personnel offices, unit commanders or higher headquarters.

 All documentation as outlined above must be received by the closing date of the announcement.
 If you are unable to submit your documents electronically, you may fax or mail the documents.
-A fax cover sheet will be provided to you from the system with fax number and instructions.
-Required documents will also be accepted by mail and must be received by the closing date of the announcement.
+A fax cover sheet will be provided to you from the system, with fax number and instructions to transmit the requested documents.
+The required documents will also be accepted by mail and must be received by the closing date of the announcement.
 The mailing address is COMMANDANT (CG-123SE), ATTN OFFICE OF CIVILIAN HUMAN RESOURCES (JOBS), US COAST GUARD, 2703 MARTIN LUTHER KING JR AVE SE, STOP 7912, WASHINGTON, DC 20593-7912.

 If you are relying on your education to meet qualification requirements: